-- state and local licensure, registration, and regulation of the development of pharmaceuticals and biologics; - state and local licensure of medical professionals; - state statutes and regulations related to the corporate practice of medicine;
+- state and local licensure, registration, and regulation of the development of pharmaceuticals and biologics; - state and local licensure of medical professionals; - state statutes and regulations related to the corporate practice of medicine; - laws and regulations administered by U.S. Customs and Border Protection related to the importation of biological material into the United States; - other laws and regulations administered by the FDA; - other laws and regulations administered by HHS; - state and local laws and regulations governing human subject research and clinical trials; - the federal physician self-referral prohibition, also known as Stark Law, and any state equivalents to Stark Law; - the federal False Claims Act, or FCA;

-- laws and regulations administered by U.S. Customs and Border Protection related to the importation of biological material into the United States; - other laws and regulations administered by the FDA; - other laws and regulations administered by HHS; - state and local laws and regulations governing human subject research and clinical trials; - the federal physician self-referral prohibition, also known as Stark Law, and any state equivalents to Stark Law; - the federal Anti-Kickback Statute and any state equivalent statutes and regulations; - federal and state coverage and reimbursement laws and regulations; - state and local laws and regulations for the disposal and handling of medical waste and biohazardous material; - Occupational Safety and Health Administration, or OSHA, regulations and requirements; - the Intermediate Sanctions rules of the IRS providing for potential financial sanctions with respect to "excess benefit transactions" with tax-exempt organizations; - the Physician Payments Sunshine Act (in the event that our products are classified as drugs, biologics, devices or medical supplies and are reimbursed by Medicare, Medicaid or the Children's Health Insurance Program); and - state and other federal laws addressing the privacy of health information.
+- the federal Anti-Kickback Statute, or AKS, and any state equivalent statutes and regulations; - federal and state coverage and reimbursement laws and regulations; - state and local laws and regulations for the disposal and handling of medical waste and biohazardous material; - Occupational Safety and Health Administration, or OSHA, regulations and requirements; - the Intermediate Sanctions rules of the IRS providing for potential financial sanctions with respect to "excess benefit transactions" with tax-exempt organizations; - the Physician Payments Sunshine Act (in the event that our products are classified as drugs, biologics, devices or medical supplies and are reimbursed by Medicare, Medicaid or the Children's Health Insurance Program); - state and other federal laws addressing the privacy of health information; and - state and foreign law equivalents of each of the above federal laws, such as anti-kickback and false claims laws which may apply to items or services reimbursed by any third-party payer, including commercial insurers, state laws that require pharmaceutical companies to comply with the pharmaceutical industry's voluntary compliance guidelines and the relevant compliance guidance promulgated by the federal government or otherwise restrict payments that may be made to healthcare professionals and other potential referral sources, state laws that require drug manufacturers to report information related to payments and other transfers of value to physicians and other healthcare professionals or marketing expenditures, and state laws governing the privacy and security of health information in certain circumstances, many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.